msecrist-couchbase/smallcb-training-capella/README.md

   multi-request-with-data-freezing/thawing (hertz/avid, multi-day rental)
     after a timeout from inactivity,
-    the data is snapshotted and parked somewhere... like on local disk,
+    the data is snapshotted and parked in long-term-parking somewhere...
+      like on local disk,
            or onto S3.
-    when the user comes back, data is thawed against a restarted container,
+    when the user comes back, data is thawed, against a restarted container,
       which takes some time (e.g., go get a coffee).